jdanielescanez/qgol/README.md

-# Quantum Game of Life
+# QGoL: Quantum Game of Life

 This repo contains a simulator for a Quantum Game of Life in Python (using Qiskit) and a Probabilistic Game of Life version in Rust.
 There is also a script that converts the JSON output of the simulators into GIFs.